thaumaturgus/OneTimePass/README.md

 # OneTimePass

-One Time Password authentication: ever been prompted to sign in using a code that gets texted to you?
+One Time Passwords are a new authentication flow that leverages a user's phone number as their unique identifying token.
+This app uses the the Twilio API to send a text message to a user to verify their identity, while securing business logic into Firebase's new Google Cloud Functions